ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab2.md

 ---
 layout: tutorial
-title: Lab 2 Enhance the DataFlow with Geo Location Enrichment
+title: Tutorial 2 Enhance the DataFlow with Geo Location Enrichment
 tutorial-id: 640
 tutorial-series: Basic Development
-tutorial-version: hdp-2.4.0
+tutorial-version: hdf-2.0
 intro-page: false
 components: [ nifi ]
 ---

-# Lab 2: Enhance the DataFlow with Geo Location Enrichment
+# Tutorial 2: Enhance the DataFlow with Geo Location Enrichment

 ## Introduction

 In this section, you will build a geographic location enrichment for the vehicle filtering dataflow.
 You will obtain a deep understanding of the automated and managed flow of information between multiple systems and the facilities in NiFi for monitoring and examining the dataflow.
 To add this enhancement, we will incorporate Google Places Nearby API with NiFi, which will show the neighborhoods nearby the vehicle's location as it moves.
 This incorporation of external API's is a feasible design pattern because NiFi makes it easy to bring in other technologies to process the data.

-In this lab, you will build the Geo Location Enrichment section of the dataflow:
+In this tutorial, you will build the Geo Location Enrichment section of the dataflow:

 ![complete_dataflow_lab2_geoEnrich](/assets/learning-ropes-nifi-lab-series/lab2-geo-location-enrichment-nifi-lab-series/complete_dataflow_lab2_geoEnrich.png)

-Feel free to download the [Lab2-NiFi-Learn-Ropes.xml](https://raw.githubusercontent.com/hortonworks/tutorials/hdp/assets/learning-ropes-nifi-lab-series/lab2-template/Lab2-NiFi-Learn-Ropes.xml) template file or if you prefer to build the dataflow from scratch, continue on to the lab.
+Feel free to download the [Lab2-NiFi-Learn-Ropes.xml](https://raw.githubusercontent.com/hortonworks/tutorials/hdp/assets/learning-ropes-nifi-lab-series/lab2-template/Lab2-NiFi-Learn-Ropes.xml) template file or if you prefer to build the dataflow from scratch, continue on to the tutorial.

 ## Pre-Requisites
-- Completed Lab 0: Download, Install and Start NiFi
+- Completed Tutorial 0: Download, Install and Start NiFi
-- Completed Lab 1: Build A Simple NiFi DataFlow
+- Completed Tutorial 1: Build A Simple NiFi DataFlow

 ## Outline
 - Google Places API